 The Company capitalizes certain costs associated with the implementation of cloud computing arrangements that are accounted for as service contracts.
 Once implementation activities are substantially complete and the cloud-based application is ready for its intended use, capitalization ceases and amounts capitalized are amortized on a straight-line basis over the term of the hosting arrangement.
 Capitalized implementation costs for cloud-based applications and associated amortization are classified on the consolidated balance sheets and statements of operations and comprehensive income (loss) in the same manner as the costs of the associated hosting arrangement.
-As of December 31, 2022 and 2021, the Company had recorded capitalized costs, net of amounts amortized, of \$2.4 million and \$3.3 million, respectively, related to the implementation of cloud-based software applications, which were included in prepaid expenses and other assets on the consolidated balance sheets.
-Amortization of capitalized implementation costs for cloud-based December 31, 2022, 2021 and 2020 was \$1.3 million, \$0.6 million and \$0.1 million, respectively, and was included in general and administrative expenses in the consolidated statements of operations and comprehensive income (loss).
+As of December 31, 2023 and 2022, the Company had recorded capitalized costs, net of amounts amortized, of \$1.0 million and \$2.4 million, respectively, related to the implementation of cloud-based software applications, which were included in prepaid expenses and other assets on the consolidated balance sheets.
+Amortization of capitalized implementation costs for cloud-based applications recorded for the years ended December 31, 2023, 2022 and 2021 was \$1.4 million, \$1.3 million, and \$0.6 million, respectively, and was included in general and administrative expenses in the consolidated statements of operations and comprehensive income (loss).